One of the very first project at Glasgow School of Art was a RESEARCH.

 In order to make the transition easier on my pride, I decided, after taking loads of photos - obviously, to prepare a hand made book.
 It was stitched with dental floss and includes answers to three of the questions I asked random audience.
 I collated their thoughts on relationships, their perception of themselves in their environment as well as little deviation on their secrets in respect to others, in a form of simply printed words that transform the photographs and give them their meaning.

-Copy of one only.
+Hand made - copy of one only.

 I also made a little video.